CrowdStrike/zscaler-FalconX-integration/README.md

 # Patch Notes

+Due to popular demand, we've removed the URL Lookup feature.
+Previously, all URLs pulled form CrowdStrike Intel would be corss referenced with Zscaler's known URLs.
+If the URL was already cateegorized, it would be rejected by the script.
+This is no longer the case.
+All URLs will be pushed regardless of status with Zscaler.
+Our next patch will involve cleaning up the codebase and removing leftover references to deprecated processes and operations.

+By removing the URL Lookup procedure, stability, reliability, and ease of use has been significantly improved.

-Added a new logging destination.
-Now, indicators that were rejected by the regex filter or by Zscaler will be logged in ./logs/rejected_log/.
+We've added a new logging destination.
+Now, indicators that were rejected by the regex filter will be logged in ./logs/rejected_log/.
 Also, the total rejected indicators count will be logged and displayed after a successfull run along side the number of successfully pushed indicators.

 example: